will-moore/will-moore.github.io/_posts/2016-1-4-Setting-Up-A-Blog-With-Jekyll-And-Github.md

 I used a nice blog post on [jekyll with github pages](http://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/) as a guide to setting up.

+One cool feature I'm using for the first time is the Disqus site to support comments on this static site, as described in the above post.

 All I have to do now is think of something to blog about!